BriarPrince/BriarPrince/README.md

 - Freely C+H & interact, unless my name says otherwise
 - W2i is heavily encouraged, as I am often s-afk, off-tab, or I simply missed your message.
 I am not ignoring you
-- If you are on my friendlist or we follow eachother, I would appreciate your company
+- If you are on my friendlist, I would appreciate your company
+- I don't enjoy roleplaying, occasionally sure
 </details>